SedizioseVoci/XSLTs/README.md

 # XSLTs

-XSLTs associated with cleaning, transforming, and splicing up MODS, MADS, and other metadata files for Islandora ingest.
+Simple XSLTs for cleaning, transforming, and splicing up MODS, MADS, and other metadata files for Islandora ingest.